Oct. 13-19, Free Come Follow Me, LDS Primary lesson helps

 (Click on the picture to take you to the page to print this)

 The children can practice writing out your tithing with these bigger tithing slips, makes it easier for the kids to write in the spaces.
-You can buy some fake money from dollar tree, and practice counting it out and putting it into envelopes.
-Dramatic play, so important for early development.
+You can purchase fake money from Dollar Tree and practice counting it out and putting it into envelopes.
+Dramatic play is so important for early development.

 This explains 1/10, really well for small ones.